 Latvian Folk Culture And Festivals

 This country’s literature is anchored in its folk songs and music.
 Unlike several other cultures, Latvia is proud of its unique folklore, customs, and festivals found nowhere else in the world.
-The summer solstice family celebrations “Jāņi” and “Līgo!” are key components of the modern Latvian culture.
+The summer solstice family celebrations “Jāņi” and “Līgo!” are key components of modern Latvian culture.
 Latvians celebrate these festivals to remember pagan times and to get rid of evil spirits.
 After Jāņi, Christmas, and other holidays, Latvian cities are noted for their annual festivals.
 These provide a wonderful education in traditional skills like weaving, ceramics, basketry, jewelry-making, etc.

 Latvian Culture Of Arts